oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 &nbsp;

 ### Overview
 **Hub B** features a single OCI Network Firewall, a next-generation managed network firewall and an intrusion detection and prevention service.
-This firewall handles inbound, outbound, and East-West traffic control and inspection, ensuring comprehensive network security and monitoring across all traffic flows.
+This firewall handles Inbound, Outbound, and East-West traffic control and inspection, ensuring comprehensive network security and monitoring across all traffic flows.

 &nbsp;